King Fahad Specialist Hospital Dammam

-Introduction

-King Fahad Specialist Hospital-Dammam (KFSH-D) is a tertiary care referral hospital that serves the Eastern Province and the Gulf population.
-Core Competencies include: Oncology, Multi-Organ Transplant, Neurosciences and Cardiology.
-The hospital also offers subspecialty services in Hematology, Rehabilitation, Nuclear Medicine, Radiotherapy, and Urology.

-KFSH-D serves around 300,000 outpatients and 10,000 inpatients each year by medical and clinical staff from different nationalities.
+History

+KFSH-D is located in the Eastern Region of Saudi Arabia.
+Hospital construction began in 1984 and was completed in 1999.
+Initially named "Gulf Hospital", it was renamed "King Fahad Specialist Hospital-Dammam" by a Royal Decree.

+On 17 September 2005, King Abdullah Bin Abdul-Aziz inaugurated the Hospital.
+In 2008, the hospital started to serve as a tertiary referral hospital offering specialized medical care in Oncology, Organ Transplant, Neurosciences, Cardiac Services, and Genetic Sciences.
+Other specialized services such as Hematology, Nuclear Medicine, Orthopedic Surgery, Urology, Emergency Medicine and others became available as well.

 Location

 King Fahad Hospital-Dammam is located in the Eastern Region of Saudi Arabia, Dammam City, Al Murekbat area, Omar Bin Thabet Street.

+Board of directors

+In 2009, the Ministry of Health (MOH) established a Board of Directors to oversee and guide the operation of four specialized, newly developed and recognized hospitals under the leadership and patronage of Dr. Abdullah Al Rabeeah, the Minister of Health.

-Scope of Service and Accreditation
+Scope of Service

-KFSH-D provides tertiary specialty health care services mainly to the population of the Eastern Region in the Kingdom of Saudi Arabia.
+KFSH-D provides tertiary specialty health care services mainly for the Eastern Region in the Kingdom of Saudi Arabia.
 Patient referral is usually initiated by secondary care hospitals.
 Self-referral for tertiary medical care can be processed and accepted in limited cases.

 AACME

 The Academic Affairs gained the American Academy of Continuing Medical Education (AACME) accreditation to become the first MOH hospital in Saudi Arabia.

 KFSH-D was awarded the AACME accreditation in September.
-This is reportedly an international, independent voluntary accreditation organization, and is not affiliated with the Accreditation Council for Continuing Medical Education (ACCME).